The language network

 |---|---|---|

-| Thurs 9/24 | Research design: hemodynamic methods | SGN p.
+| Thurs 9/24 | Hemodynamic imaging | SGN p.
 25-27; 31-34 |

-| Friday 9/25 | ||
+| Friday 9/25 | Secondary sources | |

-| Tues 9/29 | Tour CFMI | |
+| Tues 9/29 | Tour of CFMI | |

-| Thurs 10/1 | fMRI: experimental design | Binder et al. 1997 |
+| Thurs 10/1 | The subtraction method | Binder et al. 1997 |

-| Friday 10/2 | ||
+| Friday 10/2 | Primary sources | |

-| Tues 10/6 | fMRI: interpreting activation maps | |
+| Tues 10/6 | Brain activity maps | |

-| Thurs 10/8 | Sign language | Petitto et al. 2000 |
+| Thurs 10/8 | The supramodal language network | Petitto et al. 2000 |

-| Friday 10/9 | ||
+| Friday 10/9 | Summary #1 | |

-| Tues 10/13 | Sign language | |
+| Tues 10/13 | Activation in 3D | |

 | Thurs 10/15 | Exam #2 |

-Some other thing is due.
+Some other thing is due